AgentK1729/File-Backup/README.md

 3) Replace "backup" with the name you want for the compressed version of backed up files.
 4) Open a Terminal, and type "sh ./backup.sh"
 5) This will create a tar.gz file with current datestamp.
+6) There is also an option to back up a MySQL database